smenjas/python-notes/fast-python-slow-python.md

     author, your template works on some context that's got some data in it.
-    I think it would be better if we could specialize for the use case of the view function author, but I understand how we've come to the conclusions we've com to in this case.
+    I think it would be better if we could specialize for the use case of the view function author, but I understand how we've come to the conclusions we've come to in this case.

 ## Q3
-Q3: Is there a conflict between mutable data and allocations and copies.
+Q3: Is there a conflict between mutable data and allocations and copies?

 A3: When you allocate an integer in Python, you're allocating a whole integer
     object.
 That seems excessive, but we have tools to fix that for us.